JetBrains/lincheck/docs/verification.md

 ## Verification

+TODO: `@Validate`

 Once the generated scenario is executed using the specified strategy, it is needed to verify the operation results for correctness.
-By default `Lincheck` checks the results for _linearizability_, the standard correctness contract for thread-safe algorithms.
+By default `Lincheck` checks the results for _linearizability_, the standard correctness property for thread-safity.

+TODO: please check this definition with the one in books/papers
 > Execution is **linearizable** if there exists an equivalent sequential execution which produces the same results
 > and does not violate the happens-before ordering of the initial execution.